LoudShadow/Comparison-CS257/README.md

 4. remove the largest and smallest run
 4. Find the mean of the remaining runs
 5. Save the results to a save file in ./Past
-6. Load a selection of save files from ./Past
+6. Load a selection of save files form ./Past
-7. Display the selection in a table
+7. Display the selection in a table format with speedup

 Many of the operations can be configured using the constants at the start of the file.